riddhiKakadiya/cloud-project/README.md

 3. Edit the database connection details there

 **Optional**
-You may use the devSetup.sh to install all the required libraries and to start
+You may use the devSetup.sh to install all the required libraries and to start server

 ```bash
 source /webapp/devSetup.sh